Introduction

 Its main screen is comprised of:

-1. an indication of the values of the thingspeak fields used
+- an indication of the values of the thingspeak fields used

-2. a text field for user feedback on the state of the app
+for user feedback on the state of the app - a set of buttons triggering the available tasks.
+There is also a

-4. An update button which updates the aforementioned thingspeak fields’ indications and an exit button for easy exiting the app.
+button which updates the aforementioned thingspeak fields’ indications and anexit

 There is also a settings menu for the user to declare his personal thingspeak channel (thingspeak fields are organized in entities called channels) to be used along with the necessary thingspeak API keys for accessing it.